pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 Create a free account at https://dashboard.pusher.com/accounts/sign_up.

-When you first log in, you'll be asked for some configuration options:
+When you first log in, you'll be asked to enter some configuration options:

 ![Pusher Account](https://raw.githubusercontent.com/pluralsight/guides/master/images/528b9445-05ee-456d-bf36-ca8c83c95bd9.png)

-Enter a name, and choose *Javascript* as your front-end tech and *Java* as your back-end tech.
+Enter a name, choose *Javascript* as your front-end tech, and *Java* as your back-end tech.

 Then go to either the *Getting Started* or *App Keys* tab to copy your App ID, Key, and Secret credentials, we'll need them later.

 ### HelloSign

 Sign up at https://www.hellosign.com/.
-Your free account will have the following limitations:
+At the time of this writing, your free account has the following limitations:
 - Send 3 documents every month for free
 - One sender
 - No templates

-But don't worry, these limitations don't apply in test mode, the mode where we're going to work.
+But don't worry, these limitations don't apply in test mode, the mode where we're going to work with.

 ### Ngrok
 When a member is added to the chat or an NDA is signed, a webhook will be triggered (think of it as a callback).
 This means an HTTP request will be made to our server, so we'll need to deploy our application on the cloud or keep it locally and use a service like [ngrok](https://ngrok.com/) to make it publicly available.